-Cablevision’s Optimum TV is a growing cable TV provider that offers packages that range from around $40 - 70/month.
+Cablevision’s Optimum TV is a growing cable TV provider that offers packages that range from around $40 – $70/month.
 Although the entry-level plan is slightly higher than many competitors, Optimum makes it on the cheap cable TV list by providing competitively priced mid-level and high-end packages.
 Similar to most TV providers, the prices will increase after the first year, and at that point, you will probably be able to find a cheaper provider.
-One potential drawback to Optimum TV is the fairly limited availability, as Optimum is only available in eight states.
+One potential drawback to Optimum TV is the fairly limited availability, as it is only available in eight states.
 Optimum TV has a number of competitive DVRs, including an option that allows you to record up to four programs at once.
 For households with teens and kids, being able to simultaneously record four programs can help keep the peace.
 Optimum does not require credit checks in order to sign up for service, which can be useful if you have let your credit slide to a below-average score.